Timinator2000/Algorithm_X/13 - customizing your solver/04 - row selection.md

         return -val
 ```

-The following override will make sure numbers are again tried in descending order, but this time all even numbers are chosen before odd numbers:
+The following override will make sure integers are again tried in descending order, but this time all even numbers are chosen before odd numbers:

 ```python
     def _action_sort_criteria(self, node):